Register your Information for Free Stone Samples Sent Express to You!

 3. Risk Assessment and Planning

-• Identify potential hazards: Analyze the workspace for uneven surfaces, electrical hazards, potential overhead risks, or nearby traffic.
+• Identify potential hazards: Analyse the workspace for uneven surfaces, electrical hazards, potential overhead risks, or nearby traffic.

 • Develop a plan: Create a safety plan outlining specific precautions for each identified hazard.
 Communicate this plan to all workers.

-• Contingency preparation: Plan for unexpected events (broken slabs, tool malfunctions) to minimize delays and safety risks.
+• Contingency preparation: Plan for unexpected events (broken slabs, tool malfunctions) to minimise delays and safety risks.

 4. Secure Installation Area

-• Barricades: If necessary, use barriers or highly visible tape to cordon off the installation area, preventing unauthorized access.
+• Barricades: If necessary, use barriers or highly visible tape to cordon off the installation area, preventing unauthorised access.

 • Ground stability: Verify the ground or scaffolding is stable and can support the weight of stone and workers.